I'm excited to announce the complete redesign of Go Backpacking is now live!

 After using the Disqus commenting system for the last few years, I'm reverting to the default WordPress system for reader comments.

 I've received ongoing feedback that Disqus can be hard to use, thereby preventing readers from leaving comments, which sucks to hear.
 I also suspect it was slowing down the site.

 Help me test it out by sharing your feedback below!

-Shadows have also been added to the images (another tip from Troy, to help make the images pop off the screen).
+Shadows have also been added to the images (another tip from Troy, to help make the photos pop off the screen).